We are the exclusive granting body in Nova Scotia for the nationally recognized Chartered Professional in Human Resources (CPHR) designation.

 - CPHR Nova Scotia accredited degree/diploma program in Human Resources from one of the schools that satisfies the professional competencies PLUS

-- Three years of professional-level HR experience within the past 10 years.
+- Three years of Applied HR experience including up to a maximum of one year of foundational experience within the past 10 years.

 Please note: To apply for certification through Path 3, please send an email to firstname.lastname@example.org to request the NKE Waiver Application.
 For more information visit: Accredited degree/diploma.